MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-sharepoint-online.md

 ### Step 2: Decide which permissions the indexer requires

-The SharePoint Online indexer supports both [delegated and application](/graph/auth/auth-concepts#delegated-and-application-permissions) permissions.
+The SharePoint and OneDrive indexer supports both [delegated and application](/graph/auth/auth-concepts#delegated-and-application-permissions) permissions.
 Choose which permissions you want to use based on your scenario.

 We recommend app-based permissions.
 See [limitations](#limitations-and-considerations) for known issues related to delegated permissions.